dell/csm-docs/content/docs/deployment/csmoperator/drivers/powermax.md

         password: password2
         skipCertificateValidation: false
     ```
-    After editing the file, run this command to create a secret called `powermax-reverseproxy-config`.
+    After editing the file, run this command to create a secret called `powermax-creds`.
 If you are using a different namespace/secret name, just substitute those into the command.
     ```bash
-    kubectl create secret generic powermax-reverseproxy-secret --namespace powermax --from-file=config=samples/secret/secret.yaml
+    kubectl create secret generic powermax-creds --namespace powermax --from-file=config=samples/secret/secret.yaml
     ```
 4. Create a configmap using the sample file [here](https://github.com/dell/csi-powermax/blob/main/samples/configmap/powermax-array-config.yaml).
 Fill in the appropriate values for driver configuration.
    ```yaml